123ang/thinktap/VPS_MANUAL_DEPLOYMENT_GUIDE.md

 ### 11.2 Obtain SSL Certificate

+**⚠️ Important:**
-**Important:** Make sure your domain DNS is pointing to your VPS IP first!
+1. Make sure your domain DNS is pointing to your VPS IP first!
+2. Verify DNS: `nslookup thinktap.link` or `dig thinktap.link`
+3. Ports 80 and 443 must be open in firewall

 ```bash
 # Stop Nginx temporarily (Certbot needs port 80)